bob1de/hass-apps/docs/apps/schedy/tips-and-tricks.rst

 There is still one thing missing in order to make this work properly.
 You need to notify Schedy about state changes of the used entities by firing an event.
-How that's done is described at the end of `this example
+How that's done is described at the end of :ref:`this example
-<expressions.html#example-inlining-expressions-into-schedules>`_.
+<schedy/expressions/examples/inlining-expressions-into-schedules>`.

 You could now make the temperature configurable via an ``input_number.day_temperature`` entity as well.